USCbiostats/PM566/website/content/assignment/02-lab.Rmd

 # Updating a single repo

-One of the most common tasks that people uses git for is for collaborating.
+One of the most common tasks that people use git for is for collaborating.
 While in general team members organize such that there is no overlapping editing of the files, `git` is (usually) smart enough to avoid clashes when multiple edits are done in the same document[^multiedits].
 To show this, we will do a collaborative edit of